Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 Insomnia is a common symptom of anxiety.
 Making sleep a priority by only sleeping at night when you’re tired, and making your bedroom a sleep-only space.
 If you read or watch television at night, keep these activities in a separate room.
 Likewise, refrain from looking at a phone, tablet, or computer in bed.
 The light from screens can trigger your body’s “wake” response.

 If you have difficulty sleeping, it can also help to get up and go to another room until you feel sleepy.
 In these cases, go ahead and read a book, or watch TV — just make sure that when you head back to sleep, you’re returning to a quiet, dark bed.
 You may also want to avoid caffeine, large meals, and nicotine before bedtime, which can cause restlessness and anxiety.
+If you’re really struggling, you may want to consider an over-the-counter supplement, such as melatonin.
+Just be careful to understand the potential for melatonin overdose.

 Your nutrition, or lack thereof, can also impact feelings of anxiety.
 Low blood sugar levels, dehydration, or chemicals in processed foods such as artificial flavorings, artificial colorings, and preservatives may cause mood changes in some people.
 A high-sugar diet may also impact temperament.
 If your anxiety worsens after eating, check your eating habits.
 Stay hydrated, eliminate processed foods, and eat a healthy diet rich in complex carbohydrates, fruits and vegetables, and lean proteins.